reubendb/MFC/README.md

 <p align="justify">
 This is the documentation for the MFC (Multicomponent Flow Code).
-The MFC is a simulation software for multi-component, multi-phase, and bubbly flows.
 MFC was first developed by the Colonius research group at Caltech.
 Now it is developed and maintained by the groups of Professors <a href="https://colonius.caltech.edu/">Tim Colonius</a>, <a href="https://comp-physics.group">Spencer Bryngelson</a>, and <a href="https://vivo.brown.edu/display/mrodri97">Mauro Rodriguez</a>.
  We try to maintain a list of current and past developers in the <a href="AUTHORS">AUTHORS</a> file!